 Ruschia crassa Schwantes

-Ruschia crassa is a succulent shrub, with blue-green, ascending or prostrate branches.
+Ruschia crassa is a succulent shrub with blue-green, ascending or prostrate branches.
 It is one of the species with highly reduced leaves and uses its green stems to fulfill the purpose of the leaves.
-Flowers are white and about 0.8 inch (2 cm) in diameter.
+Flowers are white and about 0.8 inches (2 cm) in diameter.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 Ruschias are popular for use in the garden.
 Their drought tolerance makes them ideal water-wise plants in the arid and semi-arid parts of the world.
 Brilliant seasonal color displays can be achieved by mass planting in large areas and using many different growth forms.